Hittite Glory: Assessment

 There was no International Classification of European two-year-olds in 1975: the official handicappers of Britain, Ireland and France compiled separate rankings for horses which competed in those countries.
 In the British Free Handicap, Hittite Glory was rated the second-best two-year-old of the season, five pounds behind the top-rated Wollow.
 The independent Timeform organisation gave him a rating of 125, two pounds behind Wollow and five behind their top-rated juvenile Manado.
 In their annual Racehorses of 1975, Timeform described him as looking "every inch a high-class sprinter" and noting that he had a clear preference for good ground.
 In the following year he was rated 119 by Timeform, who commented in their annual Racehorses of 1976 that the colts moderate performances had left him with a "badly tarnished reputation" but said that "on his day he was a very good horse".

 Stud record

 Hittite Glory was retired from racing at the end of his three-year-old season and was syndicated for £4,000 a share, giving him a theoretical value of £160,000.
 He began his career as a breeding stallion at the New England Stud in Newmarket at a fee of £1,200.
 He made little impact as a sire of winners and was exported to Japan in 1983.
-His last recorded foal was born in 1992 and died in 1994.
+His last recorded foal was born in 1993 and died on 14 November 1996.
 The best of his offspring was probably Past Glories, who finished third in the Champion Hurdle and became a successful National Hunt sire.